-Actively looking for: character-driven debuts, original voices, quirky storytelling, high concepts, fascinating viewpoints.
-Epic stories with universal themes, issue-driven crime, dark fast-paced thrillers and mysteries, fear-inducing suspense, moral dilemnas, genre fiction, fiction that mixes up the genres.
-Thought-provoking stories, emotional journeys, inspiring stories, love stories, writing I cannot put down.
+Actively looking for: character-driven debuts, original voices, quirky storytelling, uplifting fiction, high concepts, fascinating viewpoints.
+Epic stories with big universal themes, issue-driven crime, dark fast-paced thrillers and mysteries, fear-inducing suspense, moral dilemmas, fiction that mixes up the genres.
+Thought-provoking stories, emotional journeys, inspirational stories, love stories, narrative memoir, writing I cannot put down.

-I’m the Director of Madeleine Milburn Ltd and an Agent, and I am building a voice driven list: all genres, both literary and upmarket commercial.
+I’m the Director of Madeleine Milburn Ltd and an Agent, and I have a voice-driven list: I work across all genres for all ages, both literary and upmarket commercial.
 I’m always on the lookout for new writers, the key thing for me is a unique voice and a strong, compelling protagonist.

 When a really special book comes along I feel it from the moment I start reading, I look for a concise covering letter and then I look for a gripping and unforgettable voice: a narrator who is going to pull me in and never let me go.